Ishant suffers ankle injury, swelling before Test squad announcement

 India's senior-most pacer Ishant Sharma hurt his ankle badly while bowling during a Ranji Trophy game here on Monday, raising doubts over his availability for the upcoming Tests in New Zealand.
 Spearheading the Delhi attack, the 31-year-old suffered the injury in the fifth over of Vidarbha's second innings and his third.

 "Ishant has twisted his ankle and has swelled.
 It's looking pretty bad at the moment.
 We will not risk him again in this match.
 Let's hope it's not a fracture," a senior Delhi team management member told PTI on the condition of anonymity.
 "If it's pure swelling, he will be fit in some days.
-He needs to go to NCA obviously and get his rehab done along with RTP (Return To Play) certificate," he added.
+He needs to go to NCA obviously and get his rehab done along with RTP (Return To Play) certificate.
+We are awaiting his MRI report which we expect by this evening," the source added.

-It was a short delivery, which rival skipper Faiz Fazal tried to pull only to see it hit his pads, prompting an optimistic Ishant to vociferously appeal on the follow-through before slipping suddenly.
+It was a fuller delivery that rapped rival skipper Faiz Fazal on pads, prompting an optimistic Ishant to vociferously appeal on the follow-through before slipping suddenly.
 Ishant looked in real pain as he hobbled off the ground with the help of support staff.
 His condition needed immediate medical attention.

 The pacer had taken three wickets for 45 runs in Vidarbha's first innings.
 The veteran of 96 Tests is expected to be in the Test squad for the New Zealand tour and this is his last Ranji game of the season.